rharari/quotes/README.md

 ## Problems

-"Except the problems the rest is fine"
+"Except the problems everything is fine"

 ## Priorities